aleksanderfret/game-moniotor/README.md

  "libs": generates third party libraries for whole project, "lint": lint all the files using eslint,
- "lint:fix": lint and fix all files using eslint, "outdated": runs npm outdated for root and for all packages, "postinstall": runs bootstrap and hooks scripts, "prepare": install git hooks,
+ "lint:fix": lint and fix all files using eslint, "outdated": runs npm outdated for root and in all packages, "postinstall": runs bootstrap and hooks scripts, "prepare": install git hooks,
  "prepare-commit-msg": runs prepare-commit-msg hook,